-Section 1. (a) Effective September 1, 20182020, each local shall pay a per capita tax of \$19.28\$19.93 per month, of which \$1.20 shall be dedicated to a special AFT fund to engage members and to assist locals in crisis.
-Effective September 1, 20192021, each local shall pay a per capita tax of \$19.58\$20.28 per month, of which \$1.20 shall be dedicated to a special AFT fund to engage members and to assist locals in crisis.
+Section 1. (a) Effective September 1, 2018, each local shall pay a per capita tax of \$19.28 per month, of which \$1.10 shall be dedicated to a special AFT fund to engage members and to assist locals in crisis.
+Effective September 1, 2019, each local shall pay a per capita tax of \$19.58 per month, of which \$1.20 shall be dedicated to a special AFT fund to engage members and to assist locals in crisis.
+Effective September 1, 2021, each local shall pay a per capita tax of \$19.98 per month, of which \$1.20 shall be dedicated to a special AFT fund to engage members and to assist locals in crisis.
 The national office shall pay back to the office of each state federation for each member of the state a per capita of 20 cents per month.

 Section 7.
-Effective September 1, 20182020, \$2.50\$2.75 and effective September 1, 20192021, \$2.60\$2.85 of each member's per capita tax shall be set aside each month in a special fund that will function to assist the AFT and its affiliates in participating in legislative and political activities with significant potential impact on members of the AFT and the institutions where they work.
+Effective September 1, 2018, \$2.50 and effective September 1, 2019, \$2.60 of each member's per capita tax shall be set aside each month in a special fund that will function to assist the AFT and its affiliates in participating in legislative and political activities with significant potential impact on members of the AFT and the institutions where they work.
+Effective September 1, 2021, \$2.75 of each member's per capita tax shall be set aside each month in a special fund that will function to assist the AFT and its affiliates in participating in legislative and political activities with significant potential impact on members of the AFT and the institutions where they work.
 Such assistance shall be collected and utilized in accordance with the provisions of applicable state and federal law.
 The executive council will adopt guidelines to implement this provision, including the development of criteria and an application for assistance.
-Where a state affiliate has a fund that is approved by the AFT and similar to the Solidarity Fund, in that it functions to assist the affiliate in participating in legislative and political activities with significant potential impact on the members and the institutions where they work, then the AFT will pay effective September 1, 20182020, 96 cents\$1.04 and effective September 1, 20192021, the AFT will pay 99 cents\$1.09 per member per month to be deposited in such similar state fund.
+Where a state affiliate has a fund that is approved by the AFT and similar to the Solidarity Fund, in that it functions to assist the affiliate in participating in legislative and political activities with significant potential impact on the members and the institutions where